hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/02_experimental_planning_considerations.md

 	Click [here](https://github.com/hbctraining/Intro-to-rnaseq-hpc-salmon/blob/master/data/exp_design_table.xlsx?raw=true) to download the below table as an **Excel file**.

+ **Once you have filled out the Excel spreadsheet with answers for exercise 1 and/or exercise 2 (below), please upload the spreadsheet to the DropBox link on the schedule page.**

 2. **BONUS:** To perform the RNA isolations more quickly, you devote two researchers to perform the RNA isolations.
 Create a `researcher` column and fill in the researchers' initials for the samples they will prepare: use initials `AB` or `CD`.

   | sample | treatment | sex | replicate | RNA isolation |